David Duffield

 David Arthur Duffield (born 21 September 1940) is an American billionaire businessman in the software industry.
-He is the co-founder and former chairman of PeopleSoft, co-founder and chairman emeritus of Workday, Inc., and current founder and CEO of Ridgeline, Inc. He has been on the Forbes World's Richest People list for many years.
+He is the co-founder and former chairman of PeopleSoft, and co-founder and CEO emeritus of Workday, Inc., two publicly traded enterprise software companies that started after the age of 40.
+In addition, he is founder and co-CEO of Ridgeline, Inc. He has been on the Forbes World's Richest People list for many years.

-David Duffield cofounded two publicly traded enterprise software companies after age 40: PeopleSoft and Workday.
-He has given $345 million to Maddie’s Fund and another $400 million to, among others, his alma mater Cornell, as of June 2019.
-His current philanthropy interests are managed by the Dave & Cheryl Duffield Foundation.
-Their capstone project is Liberty Dogs, a service dog training campus in Reno, Nevada, that will match and train service veterans and canine companions.
-This facility is planned to open in 2026.
+Duffield has given $303 million to companion animal welfare causes and organizations; more than $145 million to his alma mater Cornell University; over $100 million to expand other educational institutions close to him and his family; $13 million to local first responders and community organizations; and $2.1 million to veterans affairs.
+His philanthropic interests are managed by the Dave & Cheryl Duffield Foundation.
+One of their main projects is the planned Liberty Dogs, a 27-acre service dog training campus in Reno, Nevada, that will match and train disabled military veterans and canine companions.

 Early life

+Duffield was born in Cleveland, Ohio, and raised in Ho-Ho-Kus, New Jersey.
+His mother, Mary Duffield, was an elementary school teacher, and his father, Al Duffield, who was an engineer without a college degree.
+In 1954, he graduated from Ho-Ho-Kus elementary school, where his mother taught and his brother, Al Jr., attended.
+In 1958, David graduated from Ridgewood High School in nearby Ridgewood, New Jersey, where he was co-captain of the baseball team.

-Duffield attended Ridgewood High School in Ridgewood, New Jersey.
-He graduated with the class of 1958 and was co-captain of the Ridgewood High School baseball team.
-Duffield received a bachelor's degree in electrical engineering and an MBA from Cornell University, and is the benefactor behind Duffield Hall, a nanoscale science (or nanotechnology) and engineering facility at Cornell.
+He attended Cornell University, where he played in a band and was a pitcher on the baseball team.
+He received a bachelor's degree in electrical engineering and an MBA from Cornell University.
+He is the benefactor behind Cornell's Duffield Hall, a nanoscale science (or nanotechnology) and engineering facility at Cornell.
 While at Cornell, Duffield was a member of Beta Theta Pi.

 Career

 In 1964, Duffield began his career as a marketing representative and systems engineer at IBM.
 He left IBM to found Information Associates, which developed university exam scheduling software.
-In 1972, he left to start Integral Systems, which eventually became the top higher education Human Resource Management System vendor.
-In 1979, he moved on to start Business Software Corporation, which provided real-time human resources and payroll applications for commercial enterprises.
+In 1972, he left to start Integral Systems, a human resources management systems vendor for higher education clients, including Stanford.
+In 1979, he started another venture, Business Software Corporation, which provided real-time human resources and payroll applications for commercial enterprises.
+In 1987, Duffield resigned from Integral Systems.

 PeopleSoft

-Duffield founded PeopleSoft in 1987 and served as the company's CEO and board chairman.
+Duffield founded PeopleSoft in 1987 and was the CEO and chairman.
 PeopleSoft grew to be the world's second-largest application software company before being acquired by Oracle in January 2005 for $10.7 billion cash.